MorganShowman/appd/README.md

 Options:
   -p                           # Override $APPS_PATH
-  -f                           # Specify a docker-compose.yml file relative to the app
+  -e                           # Specify an ENV file to use -f                           # Specify a docker-compose.yml file relative to the app
                                #   (defaults to: "docker-compose.yml")
   -s                           # Specify a docker server env file